Try Semrush

 Targeted lead magnets

-So I decided to write a blog post about my experience.
+We decided to write a blog post about that experience.

-And I made sure to give my new strategy a name:
+We made sure to give that new strategy a name:

 The Content Upgrade.

-And most of these links are a direct result of my unique, branded name:
+A lot of that attention is a direct result of this unique, branded name:

 What It Is